fakufaku/pyramic-dataset/README.md

-The Pyramic Dataset contains recordings done using the [Pyramic](https://github.com/LCAV/Pyramic) 48 channels microphone array in an anechoic chambers.
+The Pyramic Dataset contains recordings done using the [Pyramic](https://github.com/LCAV/Pyramic) 48 channels microphone array in an anechoic chamber.
 The recordings consist of 8 different samples (2x sweeps, 1x noise, 5x speech) repeated at 180 angles (every 2 degrees) and from 3 different heights.
-The audio samples recorded are
+The recorded audio samples are

 * Linear and exponential sweeps
 * Noise sequence
 * 2x male and 3x female speech

-This dataset allows to evaluate the performance of array processing algorithms on real-life recordings done using MEMS microphones similar to those used in mobile phones with all the non-idealities involved.
+This dataset allows to evaluate the performance of array processing algorithms on real-life recordings using MEMS microphones similar to those used in mobile phone devices with all the non-idealities involved.
 The dataset is suitable for both 2D and 3D scenarios.
 By subsampling the 48 microphones, a large number of array configurations can be tested.
-Example of algorithms are:
+Examples of algorithms are:

 * Direction of arrival (DOA) estimation
 * Beamforming
 * Source separation
 * Array calibration

-Another application is the generation of realistic room impulse by combining the impulse responses of microphones from sources at multiple angles with a variant of the image source model.
+Another application is the generation of realistic room impulse responses by combining the impulse responses of microphones from sources at multiple angles with a variant of the image source model.

-In addition to the raw ([compressed](compressed) or not) and segmented recordings, the impulse responses of all the microphones for every source locations were recovered from the exponential sweep measurements and are distributed together with the dataset.
+In addition to the raw ([compressed](compressed) or not) and segmented recordings, the impulse responses of all the microphones for every source location were recovered from the exponential sweep measurements and are distributed together with the dataset.
 The initial manual measurement of loudspeakers and microphones locations was improved upon using a blind calibration method as described [later](calibration).

 ### Dataset

-The dataset and code is available on Zenodo split in two records due to its size:
+The dataset available on Zenodo is split in two records due to its size:

 * Compressed, segmented, and impulse responses: [10.5281/zenodo.1209563](https://zenodo.org/record/1209563)
 * Raw recordings in wav format only: [10.5281/zenodo.1209005](https://zenodo.org/record/1209005)